TheSGJ/decaNotes-React/README.md

 # Deca Notes React

-- Deca Notes is notes website made using React (CRA) to show, write, and store your notes personally for your individual account.
+- Deca Notes is notes website made using Vite React to show, write, and store your notes personally for your individual account.
 Login or Register your account using JWT authentication.

 ## Running the application